pablomarin/GPT-Azure-Search-Engine/README.md

 1. Backend Bot API built with Bot Framework and exposed to multiple channels (Web Chat, MS Teams, SMS, Email, Slack, etc)
 2. Frontend web application with a Search and a Bot UI.

-The repo is made to teach customers step-by-step on how to build a OpenAI based Smart Search Engine.
+The repo is made to teach you step-by-step on how to build a OpenAI based Smart Search Engine.
 Each Notebook builds on top of each other and ends in building the two applications.

 **For Microsoft FTEs:** This is a customer funded VBD, below the assets for the delivery.